DS202-at-ISU/lab-2-team7/README.md

 **What does each variable mean?**

-*Address = the adress of the house, Style = the type of building, Occupancy = how many people live in the place, Sale Date = the date of the sale of the place, Sale Price = how much the place sold for, Multi Sale = yes or no question, Year Built = The year the place had been built, Acres = how many acres the property is, Total Living Area = the square footage of the property, Bedrooms = amount of bedrooms in the property, Finished Basement Area = how much squarefootage of finished basement in the property, Lot area = square footage of the lot, AC = yes or no if the property has AC, Fireplace = yes or no if the property has a fireplace, Neighborhood = What place of Ames the property is located.*
+*Address = the address of the house, Style = the type of building, Occupancy = how many people live in the place, Sale Date = the date of the sale of the place, Sale Price = how much the place sold for, Multi Sale = yes or no question, Year Built = The year the place had been built, Acres = how many acres the property is, Total Living Area = the square footage of the property, Bedrooms = amount of bedrooms in the property, Finished Basement Area = how much square footage of finished basement in the property, Lot area = square footage of the lot, AC = yes or no if the property has AC, Fireplace = yes or no if the property has a fireplace, Neighborhood = What place of Ames the property is located.*